Varosync/Jinja/README.md

 ### Data Quality Assessment

 The source data for our training model has been verified to be clean, robust, and correctly labeled.
+Additional analysis plots are available in the [analysis](analysis/) folder.

 #### Plot 1: Committor Label Distribution